 This is a big statement about a very important subject.
-We touched on it a little bit in the end of Series 12, when Jesus spoke about those two swords that were found in the upper room and we discussed that in that particular episode.
+We touched on it at the end of Series 12, when Jesus spoke about those two swords that were found in the upper room and we discussed that in that particular episode.
 Here he makes a very important statement.
-It's often been quoted: ‘All who draw the sword, will die by the sword’; ‘all who live by the sword, will die by the sword’ is a common and equivalent way of expressing it.
-Our earlier discussion was in Episode 12 of Series 12, if you want to go back to that one but there are some things that are important to say here.
+It has often been quoted: ‘All who draw the sword, will die by the sword’; ‘all who live by the sword, will die by the sword’ is a common and equivalent way of expressing it.
+Our earlier discussion was in Episode 12 of Series 12, if you want to go back to that but there are some things that are important to say here.
 First of all, Jesus advocated to his disciples, in the Sermon on the Mount, non-violence in their life of faith, and in their preaching of the gospel.
 Matthew 5: 38 - 42 is the key text and you can go back to Series 4 and listen again to the teaching that I gave on that particular passage which is foundational and very important.
 The advancing of the Gospel should never be accompanied by any use of force, to persuade people by any means to believe in Jesus Christ.
-It's the power of the message - not human force - that does it.
+It is the power of the message - not human force - that does it.
 Jesus anticipated that his followers would experience opposition and persecution and he advocated an approach of non-violence when threatened with violence.
-That's really the issue.
+That is really the issue.
 There is a threat of violence.
 The armed guards, the Temple guards, had come fully armed.
-They were prepared for a fight; if the disciples had fought them, they'd have fought back; they'd have tried to kill them on the spot.
+They were prepared for a fight; if the disciples had fought them, they would have fought back; they would have tried to kill them on the spot.
 There was a threat of violence.
 Jesus was being threatened.
 Violence has been used against him.
-Violence was used to arrest him, by force, and Peter's response was to raise one of the swords that he'd found in the upper room just a few hours earlier.
+Violence was used to arrest him, by force, and Peter's response was to raise one of the swords that he had found in the upper room just a few hours earlier.